JuicyMilk/PYDB/README.md

 # pre-defining your Interpreter object
 int_ = None

-# Lets you choose a database file
+# Let's you select a database file
 db_file = input('Enter the path to your PYDB database\n>> ')

 try: